edumserrano/playwright-adventures/demos/docker/README.md

 2) Set the required environment variables (see example below).
 3) Run `docker compose up`.

-To set environment variables for the `docker compose up` command you can either create a `.env` file at `/demos/docker` and populate it like so:
+To set environment variables for the `docker compose up` command you can either create a `.env` file at `/demos/docker` and populate it.
+For instance:

 ```
 CI=false